gontsejnr/tip-calculator/README.md

 # tip-calculator
-a simple python program that calculates the bill cost
+a simple python program that calculates the bill cost - working with Python Data Types